 Restrictions that ended as of June 15th include:

 County tier system

 While the Stay At Home order has been rescinded, we must remain cautious of disease variants and those who remain unvaccinated.
 COVID-19 remains a concern to Public Health, and limited and temporary public health requirements remain at this time.

 Face Coverings Required

-As of June 15th, if you are fully vaccinated, masks are no longer required, except in the following settings, regardless of vaccination status:
+As of July 28th, if you are unvaccinated, masks are required for indoor settings.
+Masks are required for all individuals, in the following indoor settings, regardless of vaccination status.

 On public transit (e.g.: airplanes, ships, trains, subways, buses, taxis, and ride shares), and in transportation hubs (e.g.: airports, bus terminals, train stations, marina, seaports, subway stations, etc).

 Indoors in K-12 schools, childcare, and other youth settings.

 State and local correctional facilities and detention centers.

 Homeless shelters, emergency shelters, and cooling centers.